 7. Post regularly!
 If you only post every couple of months or worse, only at market time and not in between, the Facebook algorithm will likely not sure your posts to many people at all.

 8. If your followers take the time to leave you comments, make sure you respond to them in a timely manner.

 9. A lot of people use Facebook Messenger even to talk to business pages these days, so be sure to reply there quickly and to have the auto responder set up in case they message while you’re busy or asleep!

 10. Have fun with it!
 Facebook can be a lot of fun and it’s a great way to keep up a friendly relationship with your customers and potential customers, so treat it like you’re happy to be there and happy to chat and it’ll start to work even better for you.

-For more tips and support with growing your creative business, you might be interested in joining our Growth Quarters Mastermind group.
+For more tips and support with growing your creative business, head to Growth Quarters.